 - Heel pain.
 If heel pain came from a single condition, it would quite possibly challenge ankle sprains for that title of “most common injury.”
 Instead, heel pain is caused by several different injuries, such as plantar fasciitis and Achilles tendinitis.
 These two leading sources are both soft tissue injuries caused by inflammation and damage to a plantar fascia and Achilles tendon (respectively).

-Football and Nerve Issues
+Sports Injuries and Nerve Issues

 Beyond those musculoskeletal types of injuries, we also sometimes treat patients who start developing nerve-related pain following football games or practices.
+(Please note that this is true of MANY other sports and athletic events as well.
+Football is a common sport, but we don't want to exclude others.)

 In these cases, the core issue is often a matter of nerve compression.
 You can think of this problem as a nerve that is being pinched (compressed) by or within some kind of anatomical structure.
 As football is a contact sport, it makes sense that this could happen.
 Given the sport consists of muscular people in pads hitting each other as hard as they can, some compression is bound to happen.